chaneldonahoe/chanel-portfolio-website-v2/README.md

 - Higher Order Functions -
 - Change padding at the top of each section (it is too big at the moment)
 - fix dynamicness
+- fix skills and experience order
+- replace github with proper github in the social media section (github, linked in links)